Imagine standing on an Arctic peak, admiring the view. Then, you fasten your skis and cruise all the way down to the fjord.

 You can rent a car at Evenes airport or in the Narvik city centre.
 Some accommodation providers offer transfer to and from the airport.

-Harstad/Narvik Airport lies less than 1 hour from Narvik by road.
+Harstad/Narvik Airport lies 1 hour from Narvik by road.
 The airport has several daily flights to and from Oslo.

 Let the adventure begin.